thesleuth/reveal-slides/md/intro-to-tdd.md

 -
 #One Assertion to Rule them All

-A could unit test should only come to one binary conclusion , which should also be quick and easy to understand. **SINGLE RESPONSIBLITY**
+A good unit test should have one assertion, which should also be quick and easy to understand. **SINGLE RESPONSIBLITY**

 Single Concept per test